 NOTE: Some heater sizes may require the removal of two screws which connect the blower housing to the fan deck (removal will not impact performance).
-See (Care and Maintenance on p14) and Fig. 25.
+See (Care and Maintenance on p11) and Fig. 22.

-This unit may or may not be equipped with an electric heater package.
 For units not equipped with factory-installed heat, a factory-approved, field-installed, UL listed heater package is available from your equipment supplier.
 See unit rating plate for a list of factory-approved heaters.
 Heaters that are not factory approved could cause damage which would not be covered under the equipment warranty.
 If fan coil contains a factory-installed heater package, minimum circuit ampacity (MCA) and maximum fuse/breaker may be different than units with a same size field-installed accessory heater.
 The differences is not an error and is due to calculation difference per UL guidelines.